-Most of our students will study while abroad, and we have exchange programmes with some of the very best universities around the globe.
+Most of our Year Abroad students will study while they're away, and we have exchange programmes with some of the very best universities around the globe.
 Selected subjects include the option to do a work placement instead, such as a teaching placement with The British Council.

 Wherever you go, all student support services will still be available to you, from your Personal Tutor to our Student Support Office.